What is machine

 Backpropagation, dropout regularization, data augmentation.

-Model fine-tuning, transfer learning architectures like BERT and GPT
+Model fine-tuning, transfer learning architectures like BERT and GPT.

 Activation functions (ReLU, sigmoid), network architectures (feedforward, recurrent).